 What on Earth is That?
-Costa Rican Fruits-Part 1
+Costa Rica Fruit - Part 1

 If you’ve never wandered through a Costa Rican feria (which is a market) on market day, you likely have no idea the sheer volume of fruits and veggies that this country produces.